hazah/actionservice/README.md

 boring...

-Infact, the above is the essence of things - but there is much much more fun hidden inside the Kindergarten.
+Infact, the above is the essence of things - but there is much much more fun hidden inside the ActionService.
 More will follow on the Wiki

 ## Contributing